rocket-pool/RPIPs/RPIPs/RPIP-62.md

 Requiring smoothing pool participation to receive dynamic commission provides a strong expectation that the end-of-interval balance will be sufficient to cover the full reward bonus for all qualifying minipools.

 To understand when there wouldn't be enough, we look at a worst case scenario: every minipool is eligible to receive a total commission of 14% due to their parent node's RPL stake while earning a contract commission of only 5%.
 This makes 86% of the pool's pETH execution yield available to pay out a reward bonus that comprises 9% of pETH consensus yield.
 In this case, the balance will remain sufficient as long as execution rewards are less than `86/9 = 9.55` times lower than consensus rewards, or more concretely, provide an APR of at least `2.8/9.55 = 0.29%` with annual consensus layer yield at 2.8%.
 This is less than half of the current [network average](https://explorer.rated.network/network?network=mainnet&timeWindow=30d&rewardsMetric=average&geoDistType=all&hostDistType=all&soloProDist=stake).
 Even though the expectation is that it won't be used, the specification _does_ provide a fallback definition in case bonus commission cannot be fully covered.

+16 ETH minipools are made ineligible for dynamic commission in the interest of further incentivizing rETH capacity.

 ## Considerations
 ### Supporting Protocols